 Mycophenolate mofetil and mycophenolate sodium are immunosuppressants used in combination with cyclosporine or tacrolimus and corticosteroids, as well as in steroid-free regimens.
 Mycophenolate mofetil significantly reduces acute rejection rates following renal transplantation (1-3).
 Mycophenolate sodium is therapeutically equivalent to mycophenolate mofetil in renal transplant recipients (4-6).
-However, the two drugs are not interchangeable as the rate of absorption following oral administration of the two medications is not equivalent.

-Mycophenolate mofetil is a semi synthetic prodrug that is rapidly hydrolyzed in vivo to form the active metabolite, mycophenolic acid (MPA)(7).
+Mycophenolate mofetil is a semi synthetic prodrug that is rapidly hydrolyzed in vivo to form the active metabolite, mycophenolic acid (MPA) (7).